 I’ve told countless auctioneers that the most confusing 254 words in the English language is the UCC 2-328.
 I think the most confusing two-word (sometimes four-word denoting location) combination for auctioneers is undoubtedly “as-is.”

 We’ve written about the as-is standard for auctioneers working in the United States.
-Here we summarize the four major considerations for selling as-is as an auctioneer:
+Here we summarize the seven major considerations for selling as-is as an auctioneer:

-- The Supreme Court of the United States has provided precedent for a minimum standard for as-is sales for auctioneers.
+- The Supreme Court of the United States has provided a precedent for a minimum standard for as-is sales for auctioneers.
 In Mottram v.
-United States (1926) the Court ruled that a buyer at auction might only be held to an as-is transaction if that subject property is open for inspection and the buyer has [reasonable] opportunity for preview.
+United States (1926) the Court ruled that a buyer at auction might only be held to an as-is transaction if that subject property is open for inspection and the buyer has a reasonable opportunity for preview.

 - Contemporary courts in the United States have held that auctioneers (agents/sellers) must disclose both latent defects as well as any hazardous and/or dangerous aspects of any subject property selling at auction whether or not it is selling as-is, and independent of any inspection.
 Largely, the as-is disclaimer matters little in this regard.
 We wrote more about this here: https://mikebrandlyauctioneer.wordpress.com/2011/08/12/the-effect-of-the-as-is-clause/.

 - Common [law] contract law dictates that contracts at auction must have mutual assent — a meeting of the minds.
 Therefore, any expression of type, color, size, maker, manufacturer, rating, condition, etc. is then necessary for the valid construction of a contract between seller and buyer.
 Such declarations likely override any prior or thereafter expression of selling as-is.
 We wrote more about this here: https://mikebrandlyauctioneer.wordpress.com/2010/12/19/item-at-auction-is-but-maybe-not/.

 - While some auctioneers have had bidders/buyers agree to not rely on any expressions (avoiding a claim of fraud which requires such reliance,) misrepresentation remains a valid claim if expressions are proved as such under the guise of selling as-is.
 We wrote more about this here: https://mikebrandlyauctioneer.wordpress.com/2015/05/01/as-is-and-fairness/.